juju/docs/src/en/howto-privatecloud.md

 6911e505-3610-4f42-b339-994cfe373174 trusty active
 ```
 Take a note of the image IDs for the images you want added to Simplestreams.
-These ill be used in the next step.
+These will be used in the next step.

 !!!
 Note: If you have images for multiple different series of Ubuntu, make sure
 you keep track of which series name matches which image ID.
 The value